 Brewers Philanthropy Award (BPA)

-The Cincinnati ToolBank is pleased to announce that they will be honoring a local Brewery with the 4th Annual Brewers Philanthropy Award at our annual fundraiser, Hammers & Ales on Saturday, October 28th.
-The BPA recognizes a Tri-State Brewery for their civic leadership, collaboration, and community impact and for their efforts to revive the region’s rich brewing heritage.
-This award reflects the values of the ToolBank and its commitment to empowering social capital to increase collective impact in our community.
-The ToolBank honored Braxton Brewing with the 3rd Annual Brewers Philanthropy Award at last year’s event and MadTree in 2015.
+The Cincinnati Community ToolBank honors a local Brewery with the Brewers Philanthropy Award at our annual fundraiser, Hammers & Ales.
+The BPA recognizes a Tri-State Brewery for their civic leadership, collaboration, and community impact leveraging the region’s rich brewing heritage.
+This award reflects the values of the ToolBank and our commitment to empowering social capital to increase collective impact in our community.
+Click the links below to learn more.

 A Community Sanctuary – Revitalizing a historic church in a tight-knit neighborhood comes with some responsibilities that Urban Artifact takes seriously.
 Their Northside facility has been a meeting place, cultural home, and pinnacle of the community for 140 years, and they plan to continue opening their doors to be that central place in the neighborhood.
 In addition to building community, Urban Artifact has regularly worked to help raise money for local non-profit organizations such as NEST, CAIN, and the Apple Street Market, regional organizations like The United Way, and The Cincinnati Museum Center, as well as supporting fundraisers for local families in need.
 Urban Artifact emphasizes the cultural vibrancy of Cincinnati.
 Their drive to create great new beers is always partnered with their goals of working with and highlighting local artists and other small businesses.
 They are proud of their commitment to support the local arts community.
 By investing directly in hundreds of local musicians, actors, and performers of all types, they are building the Northside and Cincinnati areas to be a stronger, more vibrant cultural destination.
 Voters, stayed tuned to Urban Artifact!